redhat-et/ai-observability/k8s-minikube/README.md

 If running llm-d, in order to collect vLLM metrics, you need a servicemonitor for the vllm services.

-**NOTE** If llm-d was deployed via the quickstart & without `--disable-metrics-collection`, the servicemonitor is already created.
+> **📝 NOTE:** If llm-d was deployed via the quickstart & without `--disable-metrics-collection`, the servicemonitor is already created.

 ```bash
 kubectl apply -n llm-d ./modelservice-monitor.yaml
 ```

 ## OpenTelemetryCollector Operator Installation

+OpenTelemetry Collector is required with the [Llamastack deployment demo](./llama-stack-deploy/README.md) or any other application configured to generate OTLP telemetry.

 ```bash
 minikube addons enable ingress